HadiMhb/HadiMhb/README.md

 # 👋 Hi there, I'm Hadi

 I'm a **Backend Developer** based in **Iran**, with over 7 years of experience building automation systems and business applications using the **.NET ecosystem**.
-Currently working at **Hamta**, where I lead the design and development of key subsystems in enterprise-level software.

 ---

 ## 💼 What I Do